giuliodondi/kOS-Shuttle_OPS1/README.md

 ## General remarks

 Abort modes are usually required whenever one or more engines fail.
-You can either shutdown an engine manually or use the **_Engine Failure_** setup panel:
+You can either shutdown an engine manually or setup an automatic failure using the **_Engine Failure_** panel:

 ![engfail_gui](https://github.com/giuliodondi/kOS-Shuttle_OPS1/blob/master/Ships/Script/Shuttle_OPS1/images/engfail_gui.png)